wessberg/color/README.md

 	-	Generates a HSL color from a hex color and returns it as a string.

 - **`rgbToHslTuple`:**
-	-	Generates a HSL color from a RGB color and returns it as a tuple.
+	-	Generates a HSL color from a RGB color and returns it as a tuple of the values.

 - **`rgbToHsl`:**
 	-	Generates a HSL color from a RGB color and returns it as a string.

 - **`rgbToHsvTuple`:**
-	-	Converts an RGB color to an HSV/HSB color and returns it as a tuple.
+	-	Converts an RGB color to an HSV/HSB color and returns it as a tuple of the values.

 - **`rgbToHsv`:**
 	-	Converts an RGB color to an HSV/HSB color and returns it as a string.